Oindrila-Sen/Data-Science/Kaggle/Titanic/ReadMe.md

 # Again check for NA values
 sapply(titanic_clean, function(x) sum(is.na(x)))
 ```
-3. Let's change the value for a few variables with some meaningful data.
+3. Let's add a meaning to the data.
 ```{r}
 # Change the levels to meaningful values
 # 1. Pclass